Skip to main content

 Moderate sweating: Botox injection (can experience the effect)

-↓ Want permanent solution
+↓ Want long-lasting solution

 Moderate to severe: Micro-Curettage ← Best long-term solution